mikemaccana/aoftmurmurkeys/README.md

 ## Install Instructions

- - Grab the A Soft Murmur Keys zip from and extract it.
+ - Download the [A Soft Murmur Keys zip file](https://github.com/mikemaccana/aoftmurmurkeys/archive/master.zip) and extract it.
  - Visit chrome://extensions/
  - Click 'Load Unpacked Extension'
  - Select the extracted folder.

-Once installed, you'll need to **restart your browser**.
+Once the extension is installed, you'll need to **restart your browser**.
 This ensures each tab has the F5 listener running.

 ## License